PigeonSec/blocklists/README.md

 ---

+## ⚙️ Usage

+1. Download either or both `.txt` lists.
+2. Import them into:
+   - 🧩 **Pi-hole** (`Settings → Adlists`)
+   - 🧱 **AdGuard Home** (`Filters → DNS blocklists`)
+   - or any tool that supports newline-separated domain lists.

+Each line is a verified domain — no wildcards, no regex, just clean crumbs.

+---

-## How they’re made
+## 🧠 How They’re Made

-These aren’t random breadcrumbs — they’re crafted by our in-house super-bird:
+These aren’t random breadcrumbs — they’re hand-validated by our in-house super-bird:
 👉 [**Magpie**](https://github.com/PigeonSec/magpie)

-Magpie zooms around the internet,
+Magpie uses the supplied list of blocklist URLs:
-grabbing dozens of blocklists, validating every domain,
-and squashing duplicates faster than a pigeon dodging traffic.

-Built in pure Go, with shiny progress bars because pigeons love flair. 🪶
+- 🪶 Downloads dozens of public blocklists
+- 🧹 Deduplicates domains
+- 🔍 Validates each one via DNS resolution (A, AAAA or CNAME)
+- ⚡ Shrinks the noise by **~70%** - only keeping live, resolvable domains

+### 🐢 Extended Validation (Optional)

+For slower, deeper cleaning, Magpie can perform **HTTP validation** on live domains.
+This checks not just if a domain resolves — but whether it actually hosts a live threat page.

+Result: compact, high-quality blocklists with less noise and more bite.

+---

 Made with crumbs, caffeine, and questionable bird noises by PigeonSec.